Save its glowing, neon blue sign, there is nothing flashy about Tayyabs, the Punjabi-Pakistani curry house in London's Whitechapel.

 Both my family and Wasim's are Punjabi, and it's comforting to eat the kind of North Indian food my mum might make at home.
 I often find restaurant curries too sweet, too thick, and sullied by unwelcome dried fruit.

-But at Tayyabs, everything we eat—from the charred lamb chops that arrive at the table still sizzling to an unctuous moong masoor dhal the colour of sunshine—is intensely savory.
+But at Tayyabs, everything we eat—from the charred lamb chops that arrive at the table still sizzling to an unctuous moong masoor dhal the colour of sunshine—is intensely savoury.
 As it should be.

 "If someone asked, 'Can you make me a chicken madras?'
 I would say, 'Look, I don't know how to make it, I'm sorry.
 I can make you a karahi.'
 We don't use cream or sugar or coconut in our cooking, because it's Punjabi food," Wasim explains.